billyvinning/nchess/README.rst

 Contributing
 ------------

-The dependencies are `clang-format` and `include-what-you-use`; to install the pre-commit hooks, execute the following:
+The dependencies are `clang-format`, `clang-tidy` and `include-what-you-use`; to install the pre-commit hooks, execute the following:

 .. code-block:: console